HUMSI — Human Security Initiative

 A GBH News analysis of trial court system data found that U.S. Immigration and Customs Enforcement agents made at least 614 arrests in Massachusetts courthouses during 2025.
 Region 3, which includes Lynn, Lawrence, and Lowell, accounted for 227 of these detentions.
 Despite official policy prohibiting court officers from initiating contact with ICE, defense attorneys noted that court officers develop relationships with federal agents and provide information about defendants' court appearances.
 One documented case involved a man detained at Lynn District Court while disputing a civil infraction, who was subsequently deported to Guatemala despite holding a special immigrant juvenile visa and having a pending immigration court hearing.
 The arrests prompted state legislators and advocacy groups to propose legislation restricting ICE enforcement at courthouses for civil matters and limiting cooperation between local courts and federal immigration enforcement.

-72,000 immigrants used DHS self-deportation program Project Homecoming
+72,000 migrants departed through DHS self-deportation program Project Homecoming

 Mar 18, 2026

-A DHS program called Project Homecoming, offering stipends up to $2,600 and free flights, has facilitated 72,000 self-deportations as of March 2026.
-The Trump administration claims the program is more cost-effective than traditional deportation proceedings, though critics argue many participants would have left voluntarily without incentives.
-The majority of participants were already in ICE detention when they enrolled.
+Project Homecoming, a nearly $1 billion DHS program offering stipends up to $2,600 and free flights, has facilitated 72,000 self-deportations as of March 2026.
+The Trump administration credits the program as more cost-effective than traditional deportation proceedings.
+The majority of participants were already in ICE detention when they enrolled, and the program also repurposed the CBP Home app to process departures, though detailed usage data remains unclear.

 Trump's ICE Raids Upend South Texas Construction Industry